momo54/sage-auction/README.md

 ```
 *note: nairet stands for naive-retrieve*

-A prototypical SPARQL query returning bidded results first is like:
+A prototypical SPARQL query returning bidded results first with naive update queries looks like:

 ```
 SELECT (coalesce( ?altid, ?v0 ) as ?link) ?v3 ?v2 WHERE {